dignifiedalpaca/blog/README.md

 - To look at the "business logic", you can check the file `blog.ts`
 - The hono server and blog creation function are located in the `mod.ts` file.

-Note: If you want to customize the layout, you should remove the hono cache in `mod.ts`.
+Note: If you want to customize the layout, you should deactivate the cache in your config.

 ### Method 3: Deno deploy